 What to Do If You Get a Notification of Rejection?

-Receiving a rejection from a conference can initially feel discouraging, yet it often serves as a pivotal point for academic and professional growth.
-The key lies in strategically responding to the setback.
-Here’s a step guide on what to do if you get a notification of rejection:
+Receiving a rejection from a conference can initially feel disappointing, but it often serves as a turning point for academic and professional growth.
+It is crucial to respond strategically to setbacks.
+Here’s a step guide on what to do if you get a rejection notification:

 Step 1: Process the Feedback